 Hand luggage packing hacks*

 We’re visiting Spain in September with Interhome and we’ve decided that we’re just going to take hand luggage.
 For a week’s holiday.
 Yes, it will be a struggle but I’m actually pretty good at packing light and in some ways, I actually prefer taking hand luggage – you don’t have to check in early, you don’t have to cart a huge case around and you don’t have to wait for ages at the luggage carousel.
+Plus, there’s a lot less risk of getting lost luggage.
 I’ve already been on one holiday this year with just hand luggage, when I visited Portugal on a hen do, so here are my top hand luggage packing hacks…